 First published in 2012, the NPPF sets out the Government's planning policies for England and how these are expected to be applied.
-The NPPF provides a framework within which local people and their accountable councils can produce their own distinctive local and neighbourhood plans, which reflect the needs and priorities of their communities.
+The NPPF provides a framework within which local people and their local planning authorities can produce their own distinctive local and neighbourhood plans, which reflect the needs and priorities of their communities.